 The Water Tower is built on a rectangular plan, made of ceramic brick with two phases of construction visible in elevations, diverse with a bond.
 In the northern and southern elevations there are semicircular closed window openings corresponding to the original inter-floor division.
 In the west façade, there is an entrance hole and three rectangular old door openings leading to the now existing mill building.

-Currently, the tower is privately owned, there is a lookout point and a café in it.
+Currently, the tower is privately owned, there is a lookout point with a view of the whole town and a café in it.